How to Reconstitute Peptides

 Step 7: Verify Complete Dissolution

-The reconstituted solution should be:
+The properly reconstituted solution should be:

 Step 8: Store Properly